metaph3r/solutions-architect-case-study/README.md

 ### Scope

-Develop an learning platform application for students and instructors.
+Develop a learning platform application for students and instructors.

+The application should have the ability to log in as different users with different roles.
+Users are able to see courses they are applicable for.

+Students can view the course lectures and ask questions to the instructor.

+Instructors on the other hand can manage their courses and answer questions.

 ### Key audiance